ferret99gt/GradioMVL/README.md

  - Pick your input and output devices.
  - Adjust the input latency slider according to your system hardware.
    - Input latency is how frequently audio will be gathered to send to the model.
-400ms is the default.
-Below 200ms may produce a lot of stuttering.
+300ms is the default.
    - Output latency is determined by your GPU's performance.
 As soon as the model produces audio, it will be output to you.
    - Total round trip will be the input latency + how long your GPU needs to convert audio.
-   - I have been able to test very low even on a 2070S.
-But I generally don't recommend lower than 300, and find 300-400 to be the sweet spot.
+The conversion timing is output to the console.
+   - Testing on a RTX 2070S shows an average model response time of 60-80ms, meaning a 300ms input latency will result in a 360-380ms total latency.
+There may be periodic spikes.
+   - Generally recommend that you set the input latency to be double your GPU's response time or more.
+This is to ensure the input never overruns the model's conversion.
+   - The lower the input latency, the more frequently the model is called, and the more GPU you'll use.
+You may need to increase input latency if you want to convert while gaming.
  - Pick your voice! yara is used as a default.
 The voice can be changed at any time, including while already converting.
  - Press Start and go!
  - Press Pause to pause the AI conversion and send your real voice.